 Saving SmartSlice setup and results

-The data in the SmartSlice environment is stored anytime a Cura Project is saved (File > Save).
-Additionally, you will be prompted to save anytime SmartSlice data exists and you attempt to close Cura using the exit button.
+The data in the SmartSlice environment is stored anytime a Cura Project or Stratos Project is saved (File > Save Project...).
+Saving is highly recommended.